'Tis The Season For Porch Pirates But South Florida Man Builds 'Amazon Wall' To Protect Packages

 MIAMI (CBSMiami) — ‘Tis the season for porch pirates.
 When online shopping deliveries increase for the holidays, so do the number of porch pirate thefts.
 Porch pirates are thieves who steal delivered packages from other people’s porches.

-You see it happen all over social media, as victims post videos of porch pirates in the act.READ MORE: How To Cook A Turkey To Perfection: Jennie-O Provides Crucial Thanksgiving Dinner Tips
+You see it happen all over social media, as victims post videos of porch pirates in the act.READ MORE: Parkland School Massacre Families Settle Lawsuit Against FBI

 “I noticed the Ring doorbell that a lot of people have was showing video after video after video of people stealing packages off porches,” said Scott Ryan.
 Those videos are what lead Ryan to take action.
 “I built what I call the Amazon Wall,” he said.